alphanet-systems/fs-biz-stream/README.md

 npm run dev
 ```

 The application will be available at `http://localhost:9002`.
+This command automatically syncs your Prisma schema with the local SQLite database and seeds it with initial data.